Based on Daron Acemoglu and James A. Robinson, Why Nations Fail (Crown Business, 2012)

 The answer to this question is not obvious.
 China is like a good mystery story: there are lots of exciting plot twists, and no-one can predict what the next twist will be.
 It might be useful to approach the China question indirectly, by first considering a similar story whose ending we already know, that of the Soviet Union.

 The Soviet Union came into existence in 1922, a few years after the Russian Revolution.
 It grew strongly up to World War II, powerfully opposed Germany during the war, and despite its wartime losses of men and material,17 resumed its growth after the war.
 By 1962 the Soviet Union’s military power rivalled that of the United States.
 Its remarkable economic growth made it a role model for many underdeveloped countries, and rulers like Julius Nyerere came to believe that government management was the key to development.
-By 1992 — a Biblical three score and ten — the Soviet Union had collapsed and been dissolved.
+By 1992 — a Biblical three score and ten — the Soviet Union had collapsed.

 What accounts for the Soviet Union’s early rapid growth?
 The Soviet Union came into being with a large and inefficient agricultural sector, and a small industrial sector.
 Its growth strategy was to shift excess labour out of agriculture and into industry.
 This policy required large capital investments in the industrial sector, which were financed in large part by selling agricultural produce abroad.
 Here is Acemoglu and Robinson’s description of this policy as enacted by Stalin: